 So, if you’re ready to elevate your grilling game and impress your friends and family with mouthwatering ribs, give slow-cooking them on a charcoal grill a try.
 With these simple steps, you’ll be well on your way to mastering the art of slow-cooked ribs.

-See also How do you cook salmon croquettes
+See also How to cook ground sirloin

 Preparing the Ribs